lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: abstract

-    The system is a Lennard-Jones fluid made of neutral particles with two different diameters in a cubic box with periodic boundary conditions.
-In this tutorial, the temperature of the system is maintained using a Langevin thermostat :cite:`schneider1978molecular`, and basic quantities are extracted from the system, including the potential and kinetic energies.
+    The system is a Lennard-Jones fluid composed of neutral particles with two different diameters, contained within a cubic box with periodic boundary conditions In this tutorial, the temperature of the system is maintained using a Langevin thermostat :cite:`schneider1978molecular`, and basic quantities are extracted from the system, including the potential and kinetic energies.